dof-studio/getloc/README.md

 # Repo 'getLoc'
-An common API to get the location of an index, supporting `Pandas` or `Polars` dataframes.
+`Get Locations` An common API `get_loc` that is able to get the location of an index from a dataframe.
+It seamlessly supports `Pandas` and `Polars` dataframes.

 Yes!
-You will forget the pain when recalling the way to get loc for a certain data structure.
+You will forget the pain when recalling the way to `get loc` for a certain data structure.

 # API
 ```python